-- 1. The director, deputy director, or other member of the discipline leadership of the discipline in need of a new director will contact the chair of the IBMS Committee on Graduate Studies to request that the process for the selection of a new director be initiated.
+- The director, deputy director, or other member of the discipline leadership of the discipline in need of a new director will contact the chair of the IBMS Committee on Graduate Studies to request that the process for the selection of a new director be initiated.
 The chair of COGS will notify the members of COGS that the process has been initiated. - 2.
-The chair of COGS will distribute an announcement to all members of the IBMS Graduate Faculty indicating that the search for a new discipline director has been initiated and that nominations and self-nominations are welcome.
-Any member of the faculty who wishes to be considered must first receive approval from the chair of the department in which he/she holds a primary appointment. - 3.
-After one week, names of individuals received by the COGS chair will be forwarded to the director or deputy director of the discipline in need of a new director and to the department chair(s) affiliated with the discipline.
-Additional qualified candidates may also be considered or nominated by the relevant discipline leadership and affiliated department chair(s). - 4.
-Following deliberation, the name of the selected individual will be returned to the chair of the IBMS COGS, who will then present the nomination(s) to the full membership of COGS for discussion and, if approved, for official appointment.
+The chair of COGS will distribute an announcement to all the members of the discipline indicating that the search for a new discipline director has been initiated and that nominations and self-nominations are welcome.
+Any member of the faculty who wishes to be considered must first receive approval from the chair of the department in which he/she holds a primary appointment.
+Additional qualified candidates may also be nominated by the relevant discipline leadership and affiliated department chair(s).
+The COGS chair will request from each nominee, a CV and a paragraph summarizing the nominee's qualifications. - 3.
+After one week, the names of the individuals received by the COGS chair will be forwarded along with their CVs and qualification documents, to the director or deputy director of the discipline in need of a new director and to the department chair(s) affiliated with the discipline.
+The discipline director or deputy director along with the affiliated department chair(s) will deliberate and choose one nominee to recommend to the COGS chair. - 4.
+The nominee recommended by the discipline in step 3 will then be presented to the full membership of COGS for discussion and a vote of confirmation, followed by official appointment.

-If it is agreed, after discussion by COGS, that further consideration or additional candidates are required, the process will be repeated from step 3.
+If the nominee is not confirmed or if it is agreed by COGS that further consideration or additional candidates are required, the process will be repeated from step 2.